 The defendants in the case were James Phillips, aged 37, and William Jarvis, 40, both of whom worked as cab washers in Phoenix Place, St Pancras.

-Sergeant Robinson was a detective with G-Division of the Metropolitan Police, in whose jurisdiction the murder of Mary Nichols had taken place on August 31st 1888.
+Sergeant Robinson was a detective with G-Division of the Metropolitan Police.

 A ST PANCRAS STAKE OUT